-Description: This plant has a long history of being used for medicinal purposes.
+Description: This plant is considered very toxic if consumed but has a long history of being used for medicinal purposes.

 Habit: Erect annual, biennial or perennial herb growing to a height of about 50 cm.